kjrocker/rails-api/README.md

 * Locking down the API itself, provide API keys for third-party APIs
 * See about merging my helix generator into `helix_rails`
     * Related: investigate generator hooks instead of coding each testing library manually.
+* Look into storing heroku build information in the repository...somehow
+    * I will have this functionality if I have to write it myself!

 # Usage
 Don't forget the `--recursive` flag when cloning the repository!